pirahansiah/myWebsite/farshid/portfolio/projects/Solutions.md

 ---
 # [Dr. Farshid Pirahansiah CV](/farshid/portfolio/publications/CV)

+I can help companies by leveraging my deep expertise in AI, machine learning, and product analysis to drive strategic innovation and transform how businesses approach complex challenges.
+As a GenAI Product Analyst, I bring a comprehensive skill set that includes conducting data-driven user research, defining product goals, and driving the development of AI-based solutions aligned with business strategies.
+My proficiency in agile methodologies, user-centric design, and advanced analytics allows me to build and launch effective digital products, ensuring they are both technically sound and customer-focused.
+This approach supports an organization’s mission to lead in AI-driven advancements and deliver exceptional value in competitive markets.

+I can help companies by leveraging my deep expertise in quantitative analytics and machine learning to drive impactful solutions across business verticals.
+In a role like Lead Quantitative Analytics Specialist, I bring extensive experience in building, evaluating, and implementing complex models, including those involving large-scale data and Generative AI applications.
+My skill set includes applying advanced mathematical theory and AI techniques, collaborating with cross-functional teams to optimize model deployment, and providing strategic insights for model performance and risk management.
+With a strong foundation in end-to-end machine learning pipelines and the ability to mentor junior data scientists, I can contribute significantly to advancing data-driven innovation and maintaining compliance in highly regulated environments.
 # My Products
+- multi camera multi object video tracking systems on the Edge or AWS (Docker)
 - [3D Camera Calibration](/farshid/portfolio/projects/Camera_Calibration/cameracalibration)
 - [AI Realtime GUI OpenCV](/farshid/portfolio/projects/GUI_OpenCV/realtime_GUI_OpenCV.py)
 - [AI Local ToDo List telegram mini app](/farshid/portfolio/projects/AI_todo_list/index.html)